DeclanChidlow/vale.rocks/src/posts/strongly-worded-emails.md

 The efficacy adapts with scale.
 For a small outfit, a strongly worded email can be a big deal, but for a large multinational, it is water off a duck's back.
 And yet, we still write them.
 We persist in sharpening our adjectives and polishing our syntax.
 We know nothing comes of them, yet we will hit send and stare at the screen, grimly satisfied.

 For the above, strongly worded emails are my favourite form of communication.
 Largely pointless, generally a waste of time, and arguably beneficial to both sides.
-The sender often gets catharsis, and the receiver is largely unaffected, having served only as the necessary vessel for an exquisite, if doomed, act of personal defiance.
+The sender often gets catharsis, and yet the receiver is usually largely unaffected, having served only as the necessary vessel for an exquisite, if doomed, act of personal defiance.
 The rage is spent, the inbox is momentarily quiet, and the only window that has had a brick thrown through it is the one inside the soul.